 - 1. Contracts for the modification by the licensor of intellectual property licensed to Metro. - 2.
-Contracts for legal services (e.g expert witnesses, outside legal counsel, and bond counsel), if approved by the Metro Attorney.
+Contracts for legal services (e.g. expert witnesses, outside legal counsel, and bond counsel), if approved by the Metro Attorney.

 - 3. Contracts with speakers, lecturers and performing artists (whether vocal, instrumental, or visual) to provide a paid speech, lecture, or performance for an audience determined by Metro. - 4.
 Contracts in which the rates for the services being purchased are established by federal, state, county, or other local regulatory authority where an alternate selection process has been approved in advance by the Procurement Officer. - 5.
 Contracts for which a non-Metro funding source (e.g. a grant or contract awarded by a government agency or private foundation) identifies the contractor in the funding award or makes a funding award conditioned upon the service being performed by a specific contractor. - 6.
 Contracts for determining any prospective or current Metro employee's ability to work or return to work. - 7.
 Contracts for processing any claim for workers' compensation benefits. - 8.
-Contracts for determining any reasonable accommodation that may be made to any job classification at Metro. - 9.
-Contracts for services provided by those in the medical community including, but not limited to, doctors, physicians, psychologists, nurses, veterinarians, laboratory technicians and those with specific license or unique skill to administer treatments for the health and well-being of people or animals. - B. Specific Exemptions from the Competitive Procurement Requirements: - 1.
+Contracts for determining any reasonable accommodation that may be made to any job classification at Metro. - Contracts for services provided by those in the medical community including, but not limited to, doctors, physicians, psychologists, nurses, veterinarians, laboratory technicians and those with specific license or unique skill to administer treatments for the health and well-being of people or animals. - 10.
+Contracts for services when the contractor is a not-for-profit organization and where both parties share in the decision making process work together to define a scope of work, contribute resources, share responsibilities, and accept risk and benefits. - 11.
+Contracts for services otherwise described as Class Special Procurements and authorized by LCRB Rule 47-0288. - B. Specific Exemptions from the Competitive Procurement Requirements: - 1.
 Sole Source Contractor Exemption